lelouchsola/LearningNotes/ConvexOptimization/Chapter3.md

 # Notes for "Convex Optimization"
 ## Chapter 3: Convex Function
+### Summary
+In this chapter, the author first introduces the definition of convex function and its first-, second-order conditions.
+Then, the concepts of sublevel sets and epigraph are involved, which are the useful tool to judge the function convexity.
+An important inequlity "Jensen's inequality" is derived.
+Secondly, the author introduces some kinds of operations which can preserve the functions' convexity, including Nonnegative weighted sums, Composition with an affine mapping, Pointwise maximum and supremum, Composition, and Perspective of a function.
+Thirdly, the author extends the convex funtion into some other functions, such as the conjugate function, Quasiconvex function, and log-concave and log-convex functions.
+The basic definitions, determination condition, and properties are descibed.
+Finally, the author introduces the convexity of generalized inequalities, which extends the scalar function ($f: R^n \rightarrow R$) into vector function ($f: R^n \rightarrow R^p$).
 ### Convex Function Definition
 A function: $f:R^n \rightarrow R$ is convex if $\mathbf{dom}f$ is convex set and if for all $x, y \in \mathbf{dom}f$, and $\theta$ with $0 \leq \theta \leq 1$, we have
 $$